 With the CFU in steady operation, the oil concentrations in the water (OiW) at the outlet of the CFU were compared between the two designs.

 The table above shows the result of this comparison.
 The Typhoon Valve System delivers an impressive improvement in water quality.
-Nearly 30% more oil is removed than with a conventional globe valve, equating to more than 40 barrels per day of extra oil production.
+Nearly 30% more oil is removed than with a conventional globe valve, equating to more than 400 liters per day of extra oil production.

 Implementation of the Typhoon Valve System is a simple and efficient solution to improve oil-water separation and achieve compliance to corporate goals for sustainable energy production in an environmentally sound manner.

 Read more about the sustainable Typhoon Valve System:

 In case you want to reduce your Environmental Impact Factor (EIF) by improving downstream separation, debottlenecking your separation or produced water treatment system or if you want to improve your system robustness, please contact your Mokveld support office or representative for more information about the possibilities with this low shear technology for your application.